Metallis Resources Inc (OTCMKTS:MTLFF) Short Interest Up 505.9% in September

-Metallis Resources Inc (OTCMKTS:MTLFF) was the target of a significant increase in short interest during the month of September.
-As of September 30th, there was short interest totalling 10,300 shares, an increase of 505.9% from the September 15th total of 1,700 shares.
-Based on an average daily trading volume, of 22,300 shares, the short-interest ratio is currently 0.5 days.
+Metallis Resources Inc (OTCMKTS:MTLFF) was the recipient of a large growth in short interest in September.
+As of September 30th, there was short interest totalling 10,300 shares, a growth of 505.9% from the September 15th total of 1,700 shares.
+Based on an average daily volume of 22,300 shares, the short-interest ratio is currently 0.5 days.

 About Metallis Resources